-Whether focused on your personal or career goals, however you choose to finish that sentence, it’s clear that you’re thinking ahead to the new year.
-But you can’t move forward successfully without first looking back and understanding where you are today.
-Goal-setting works best in tandem with self-assessment.
+Whether focused on your personal or career goals, it’s clear that you’re thinking ahead to the new year.
+But some will say you can’t move forward successfully without first looking back and understanding where you are today.
+Goal-setting usually works best in tandem with self-assessment.

-To make 2017 the year you step up professionally and work toward a more productive, profitable, and fulfilled career, don’t start with resolutions; start with reflection:
+To help make this year the year you step up professionally and work toward a more productive, profitable, and fulfilled career, don’t start with resolutions; start with reflection:

-1. Friend your past.
-What were your career goals in 2016?
+What were your career goals last year?
 Whether you wrote them down or just thought about them, take inventory: What did you do well?
 What could you have done differently?

-If you didn’t set any goals, take a look at the career skills you developed (hard and soft), the important connections you made, and the key relationships you enriched.
+If you didn’t set any goals, try taking a look at the career skills you developed (hard and soft), the important connections you made, and the key relationships you enriched.
 Then, think of them practically; if you had to rewrite your resume tomorrow, what big changes would you make?

-Above all else, stay positive.
+Above all else, it’s good to stay positive.
 This step is not about indulging your inner critic.
-The real question to ask as you look back over 2016 is not Did I?, but rather, How did I?
+The real question to ask as you look back over last year is not Did I?, but rather, How did I?

-2. Imagine quitting your job.
-Don’t officially give notice; just think about it as an exercise in starting over with a blank slate.
-Would it benefit you more to make a switch or to staying your current position to expand your skills and offerings?
 Is your current employer taking advantage—in good, strategic ways—of your talents?
 Is there room for the growth you need to get ahead?
 Can you be yourself at work?
-Once you’ve determined the answers, create a career vision statement that aligns both your personal and professional goals.
-Focus on these three things:
+Once you’ve determined the answers, you can create a career vision statement that aligns both your personal and professional goals, focused on these three things: